Ollecram-Friends/JuliaPkgTemplates/README.md

 # JuliaPkgTemplates
-Code assisting the creation of a Julia package project GitHub repository based on Julia Pkg &amp; PkgTemplates
+This project supports the creation of a CI/CD enabled GitHub repository to hold a new Julia package.

-This project contains Julia reusable [code](mytemplate.jl) showing how to exploit functionality implemented by the [PkgTemplates.jl] Julia project.
-By cloning this public project you should be able to reuse the **template()** function with minimal tailoring, if any, for the purpose of creating new Github projects where you intend to develop a Julia package.
+Here you find Julia reusable [code](mytemplate.jl) showing how to exploit functionality implemented by the [PkgTemplates.jl] Julia project.
+By cloning this public project you should be able to reuse the **template()** function therein with minimal tailoring, if any, for the purpose of creating new Github projects where you intend to develop a Julia package.
 CI/CD capabilities are enabled through [Github Actions](https://docs.github.com/en/free-pro-team@latest/actions.

 After cloning this project, just start the Julia REPL and type the following